 In summary, cryptocurrency is nothing more than a decentralized and encrypted version of traditional money; therefore, there is no central computer server or authority behind it.
 Besides Bitcoin and Ethereum, there are thousands of other types of cryptocurrencies, each with their own use case.
 But first we’ll take a look at the two major ones; Bitcoin and Ethereum.

 What is Bitcoin?

 Bitcoin is an invention of one or more anonymous individuals, who operated under the pseudonym Satoshi Nakamoto.
-The idea was to develop a medium of exchange that would allow transactions to be made over the Internet, without relying on central agencies such as banks.
+The idea was to develop a medium of exchange that would allow transactions to be made over the Internet.
+All without relying on central agencies such as banks.
 Bitcoin is characterized by direct, secure, verifiable and immutable transactions between two individuals.

 What is Ethereum?

 Ethereum was founded by a Russian-born Canadian programmer, named Vitalik Buterin.
 His fascination with blockchain led him to start developing his own project in 2014, what we know today as Ethereum.

 Buterin developed a decentralized platform that, like Bitcoin, uses blockchain technology.
 Despite this, Ethereum is vastly different from Bitcoin.
 Indeed, Bitcoin’s functionality is focused on transferring value, while Ethereum can serve as the basis for decentralized applications and smart contracts.

 For a long time Ethereum has been the second largest cryptocurrency in today’s crypto market after Bitcoin.
 The total value of Ethereum (ETH) represents about 10% of the total market.
 ETH, like BTC, is a digital currency that you can send to anyone in the world in no time.

 Should you be interested in learning more about Ethereum – ETH?